 - Can I log on from anywhere?

 Licences are applied for and purchased online in the Sign-Up section as part of the Landonline sign-up process.

 Note: If you later decide to upgrade any licences, you will only be required to pay the difference between the fee for the new licence and the original licence, e.g. an upgrade from e-search to e-dealing will cost $100 per upgrade rather than the $600 cost of a completely new e-dealing licence.

 b) Digital certificates

 Registration and certification of each Digital Certificate costs $94.
 Annual renewal per certificate costs $56.
 If a Digital Certificate needs to be replaced the fee is $88.

 Fees apply to each title or survey lodgement made through Landonline.
 As part of the sign-up process, a firm will be provided with a Landonline credit account.
 All fees incurred during online searches and lodgements will be charged to this account which can be paid by direct debit, or cheque.
 See the table of fees for any activity that can be done electronically through Landonline (with manual fees for comparison).

-Licence fees are allocated per firm and not by the number of people who use them.
-Firms may nominate any number of users for the firm's licence or licences.
-However, as only one person may use any one licence at any one time, LINZ recommends that you have no more than five users per licence.
-Every user must also have a Digital Certificate.
+Licence fees are allocated per Landonline Account and not by the number of people who use them.
+Landonline Account holders may request any number of users to be linked to their account; however, only one person may use any one licence at any one time.
+LINZ recommends that you have no more than five users per licence.

 No. LINZ runs Landonline on a cost recovery basis, and recovers the actual cost of the Landonline software as part of the licence fee.